jvincentnz/jvincent-website/content/posts/my-first-post.md

 lastmod: 2020-09-07
 draft: false
 description: My first post using Hugo as the static site generator.
-categories:
+tags:
-- Website
+- website
-- Hugo
+- hugo
 ---

 This website was created using the [Hugo](https://gohugo.io/) static site generator.